Björn Borg: Recognition

-With 11 Grand Slam titles, Borg ranks sixth in the list of male tennis players who have won the most Grand Slam singles titles behind Rafael Nadal and Novak Djokovic (22 each), Roger Federer (20), Pete Sampras (14) and Roy Emerson (12).
+With 11 Grand Slam titles, Borg ranks sixth in the list of male tennis players who have won the most Grand Slam singles titles behind Novak Djokovic (24), Rafael Nadal (22), Roger Federer (20), Pete Sampras (14) and Roy Emerson (12).
 The French Open—Wimbledon double he achieved three times consecutively was described by Wimbledon officials as "the most difficult double in tennis".
-Only Nadal (in 2008 and 2010), Federer (in 2009), and Djokovic (in 2021) have managed to achieve this double since, and Andre Agassi, Nadal, Federer and Djokovic are the only male players since Borg to have won the French Open and Wimbledon men's singles titles over their career.
+Only Nadal (in 2008 and 2010), Federer (in 2009), Djokovic (in 2021) and Alcaraz (in 2024) have managed to achieve this double since, and Agassi, Nadal, Federer, Djokovic and Carlos Alcaraz are the only male players since Borg to have won the French Open and Wimbledon men's singles titles over their career.
 Ilie Năstase once said about Borg, "We're playing tennis, and he's playing something else".

 Borg is widely considered to be one of the greatest players in the history of the sport.

-In his 1979 autobiography, Jack Kramer, the long-time tennis promoter and great player himself, had already included Borg in his list of the 21 greatest players of all time.
+In his 1979 autobiography, Jack Kramer had already included Borg in his list of the 21 greatest players of all time.
 And in 2003, Bud Collins chose Borg as one of his top-five male players of all time.
-In 1983 Fred Perry listed his greatest male players of all time and listed them in two categories, before World War 2 and after.
+In 1983, Fred Perry listed his greatest male players of all time and listed them in two categories, before World War 2 and after.
 Perry's modern best behind Laver: "Borg, McEnroe, Connors, Hoad, Jack Kramer, John Newcombe, Ken Rosewall, Manuel Santana".
 In 1988, a panel consisting of Bud Collins, Cliff Drysdale, and Butch Buchholz ranked their top five male tennis players of all time.
 Buchholz and Drysdale both listed Borg number two on their lists, behind Rod Laver.
-Collins listed Borg number five behind Laver, McEnroe, Rosewall and Gonzales.
+Collins listed Borg number five behind Laver, McEnroe, Rosewall, and Gonzales.